Posterior asymptotics in Wasserstein metrics on the real line: Consistency with respect to

 \begin{theorem} For a prior $\Pi$, suppose that the KL condition \eqref{eq:KL-support-n} holds.
 Then, the consistency of the $p$-th moment \eqref{eq:moment-consistency} is equivalent to that \be \Pi\Big( W_p(P, P_0) \geq \epsilon \mid X_1, \ldots, X_n\Big) \longrightarrow 0 \quad \text{in probability for every $\epsilon > 0$}. \ee \end{theorem}

-We provide two different approaches for proving the posterior consistency with respect to $W_p$ which are of independent interests.
+We provide two different approaches for proving posterior consistency with respect to $W_p$ which are of independent interests.
 The first approach relies on a result from \cite{walker2004new}; namely that if $\cC$ is a convex set of probability measures and $\inf_{P\in \cC}H(P_0,P)>0$ then $\Pi(\cC|X_1,\ldots,X_n)\to 0$ in probability, where $H(P, Q)$ denotes the Hellinger distance between $P$ and $Q$.
-This approach directly uses the result of Theorem \ref{thm:moment}.

-\begin{theorem} Assume that the prior $\Pi$ satisfies the KL condition \eqref{eq:KL-support-n}.
-Furthermore, assume that there exists a constant $K$ such that $M_{2p}(P_0) \leq K$ and assume
+This approach directly uses Theorem \ref{thm:moment} by establishing the consistency of the $p$th moment \eqref{eq:moment-consistency}.
+The proof based on this approach is very simple as it only needs a single application of the Cauchy--Schwarz inequality.
+However, it requires the moment of order $2p$ to be bounded a posteriori.